 If you or someone you love has suffered a serious injury, time is of the essence.
-Typically, injury victims have three years from the date of the accident to file a claim.
+Typically, injury victims have two years from the date of the accident to file a claim.
 Lawsuits against a city, county, or state government must be filed within one year.
 In addition to the clock imposed by the law, bills will begin to arrive shortly after an accident and injury.
 Victims should not have to carry any undue financial burden after an accident.
 Getting started on your claim today will give you and your family the best chance at a complete and successful outcome.

 Additionally, it is important to retain the services of a skilled and experienced injury lawyer.
 They can help you learn more about your rights under the law and begin to gather the evidence and witness testimony necessary to obtain the maximum amount of compensation.
 Discussing your cause with a Delaware injury lawyer will ensure that you fully understand the scope of your situation and help you avoid common pitfalls.

 One of those serious pitfalls includes talking about your accident, injury, or legal case with an insurance company or representative for the person responsible.
 While these people may seem honest and straightforward, they are out to meet only their own goals.
 They do not have your best interest at heart, and they will use anything you say to their advantage whenever possible.
 The right attorney can help you avoid these situations and ensure the continued protection and success of your legal case.

 While it can be difficult to know how to find the right attorney, the Delaware injury attorneys at Morris James have a long track record of success for Delaware injury victims, and our clients understand that we work tirelessly to provide a comprehensive case to meet their unique needs.